42-Yerevan-Armenia/Inception-42/README.md

 </ul>

 ## Installation
-At the time of writing, the latest stable version of [debian](https://www.debian.org/) is *Debian 12 bookworm*, but i have done on [debian](https://download.g0tmi1k.com/iso/Debian/Debian-11/debian-11.6.0-amd64-netinst.iso) 11, [here](https://www.youtube.com/watch?v=poCSq_0OmjE) is the link of 11 instalation guide.
+At the time of writing, the latest stable version of [debian](https://www.debian.org/) is *Debian 12 bookworm*, but i have done on [debian](https://download.g0tmi1k.com/iso/Debian/Debian-11/debian-11.6.0-amd64-netinst.iso) 11, here is the [link](https://www.youtube.com/watch?v=poCSq_0OmjE) of instalation guide.
 I use system with

   - RAM 4GB
   - CPU 4